kiboschool/course-web-development-fundamentals/src/lessons/dom-and-events/navigating-dom.md

 //this displays the #document node as the parent console.log(html.parentNode)
 ```
+In this example, we get the object representing the `<html>` tag via `document.documentElement`, we then query its parent node which is the `document` object.
+Try this code snippet in your console.

 Let's see another example.
 ```js
 const h1 = document.querySelector("h1");
 console.log(h1.parentNode);
 ```

-In this example, we get the first `h1` element by using the querySelector() method, we then query its parent node, which is the body element.
+In this example, we get the first `h1` element by using the `querySelector()` method , we then query its parent node, which is the *body* element.

+We learnt previously how to use the `querySelector()` method.
+The `querySelector()` method allows you to select elements from the DOM using the CSS selector syntax.
+It returns the first element that matches the specified selector or `null` if no matching element is found.
+A closely related method `querySelectorAll()`, returns all the elements that match the given CSS selector.

 ## The `childNodes` Property
 Child nodes refer to the elements or nodes that are directly nested within another element.
 They are the immediate descendants of a particular parent element.
 Child nodes can include elements, text nodes, comments, and other types of nodes.
 To access the child nodes of an HTML element, you can use the `childNodes` property.
-Note that text nodes are created for whitespace between nodes, and can be treated as a child node.
+Note that text nodes are created for whitespace between nodes, and are also seen as child nodes.

 Run the given code snippet to see how the `childNodes` property operates.
-For the `h1` node, it's only child is a text node, while the `html` node has multiple childNodes.
-Do not forget to open your console to see the output.
+For the `h1` node, it's only child is a text node, while the `html` node has multiple child nodes.
+The `childNodes` property returns a collection of child nodes.

 ```js
 const html = document.documentElement;